Start Your Own Union

 The Associated Train Crew Union say they've found another union

-to share membership services with
+to share membership services with but also suggest that they

 I am a lawyer / human resources worker / union official.
 Can